MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 ---
 title: Streaming dataflows (preview)
-description: Get an overview of streaming dataflows in the Power BI service and how to use them.
+description: Learn how to create streaming dataflows in the Power BI service and how use can use them to work with your data.
 author: maikelson
 ms.author: davidi
 ms.reviewer: ''